 Features - Along with vegetation and water bodies, other features on the site can be retained or enhanced to create a distinctive and characterful development.
-The presence of Listed Buildings, Scheduled Monuments, historic landscape features such as stone dykes, water, rocky outcrops or other geological formations, and important views are examples of the type of feature which shall be highlighted, and where feasible or required, retained in a development.
+The presence of Listed Buildings, Scheduled Monuments, historic landscape features such as stone dykes, water, rocky outcrops or other geological formations, and important views are examples of the type of feature which shall be highlighted.
+Key features that contribute to character will be sympathetically incorporated..